Families to Letby: 'You played God with our children's lives'

 The mother of the twin boys said the family was "living with a life sentence because of Letby's crimes".
 She said her surviving son had been left with complex needs after the attack.
 She is still frightened to leave him alone.

-When Letby was first identified as a murder suspect she and her husband felt "cheated, deceived and utterly heartbroken".
-She described Letby's absence from court as "just one final act of wickedness from a coward."
+When Letby was first identified as a murder suspect, she and her husband felt "cheated, deceived and utterly heartbroken".
+She described Letby's absence from court as "just one final act of wickedness from a coward".

-Baby G
+Father of Baby G

 "Her condition affects every aspect of our lives."